 Egg-timer algorithms are not smart, and in many cases can be unhealthy to batteries.
 Egg-timer chargers are the lowest form of “smart” you can actually get.

 This 20A charger comes standard with three outputs which can be fed to three different banks.
 The output is distributed by demand not divided equally as some chargers are.
-So if a start battery was at 99% state of charge and your house bank was at 60% state of charge the house bank would likely be seeing the vast majority of the charging current 18-19A or so and the starter would be seeing 1-2A or less.
+So if a start battery was at 99% state of charge and your house bank was at 60% state of charge the house bank will be seeing the vast majority of the charging current and the starter would be seeing 1-2A or less.

 For owners who have a charge distribution system in place, such as an Echo Charger, Duo Charger, VSR (voltage sensitive combining relay), or in the US often referred to as an ACR (Automatic Combining Relay), the outputs can be “jumped” together as shown to create a simple “single output” charger.